Is Your Name Not on the Translation List?

 Sharon

 Sharon is a Biblical place name meaning "plain" in Hebrew.
-It was never translated as a name into Irish, as it has only become used as a name in the 20th century.
-You could spell it out phonetically in Irish, like Seáran /SHAW run/ or Siaran /SH'YA run/.
+It was never used as a name into Irish, as it has only become used as a name in English in the 20th century.
+However, as a place name, Sharon is translated in the Irish language bible as Seárón /SH'YAW roan/.

 Shawna, Shauna, Shana, Shaina, Shayna